First here are a few definitions you will need to know.

 The most common eating disorder but still not recognized as a separate eating disorder, Binge Eating Disorder (BED) is an eating disorder characterized by frequent episodes of binge eating (eating large amounts of food uncontrollably) without using compensatory behaviour (laxatives, self-induced vomiting, over exercising) to prevent weight gain.
 Usually these episodes last no more than two hours but some cases are shown to be different.
 They difference between BED and bulimia is that bulimics use compensatory methods to prevent weight gain.

-consumption of large quantities of food.
+Binge eating is the uncontrollable consumption of large quantities of food. |

 Unlike anorexia and bulimia, the gender difference between the two are much smaller.
 Women are twice more likely to suffer from BED than men.
 Like anorexia, it may affect anyone from any social, economical or cultural background.